jsx-eslint/eslint-plugin-react/docs/rules/no-unknown-property.md

 # Prevent usage of unknown DOM property (no-unknown-property)

 In JSX all DOM properties and attributes should be camelCased to be consistent with standard JavaScript style.
-This can be a possible source of error if you are used to write plain HTML.
+This can be a possible source of error if you are used to writing plain HTML.

 **Fixable:** This rule is automatically fixable using the `--fix` flag on the command line.